-If you're admitted to one of Waterloo's co-op programs, you'll complete 4 to 6 paid work terms (normally 4 months in length) over the course of your degree.
+If you're admitted to one of Waterloo's co-op programs, you'll complete four to six paid work terms (normally four months in length) over the course of your degree.

 Get a part-time job

-A great introduction to workplace culture, a part-tie job can provide critical skills (like teamwork and time management) that are transferable across all industries.
+A great introduction to the workplace, part-time jobs can provide skills (like teamwork and time management) that are transferable across all jobs.

-Volunteering is a perfect way to gain experience in a field you’re passionate about - and it looks GREAT on a résumé.
+Volunteering is a perfect way to learn about a possible career or gain experience in a field you’re already passionate about.
+Tip: it also looks GREAT on a résumé.

 Learn a new skill

-Whether it’s coding, photography, or first-aid certification, show employers you're a self-starter by learning something new on your own time.
+Whether it’s coding, photography, or first aid, show employers you're a self-starter by learning something new on your own time.

 Once you're on campus

-- Interview with employers who select you based on your résumé and academic/co-op record.
+- interview with employers who select you based on your résumé and academic record,

-- If you're not matched with a job, continue the application and interview process.
+If you’re matched with a job, you'll stop applying to jobs and finish the rest of your school term before starting your work term.
+If you're not matched with a job, you'll continue the application and interview process.

-- For your work term (normally 4 months), you'll be an employee of the company or organization that hired you.
-Once you complete your term, you'll return to Waterloo for another school term.
+Your work term (normally four months) will start once you've finished your school term and exams.
+You'll be a full-time employee of the company or organization that hired you.
+Once you complete your work term, you'll return to Waterloo for another school term.

-Most work terms start in second year, although there are some Engineering and Math programs that start in first year.
-Find out when your first work term begins.
+It depends on your program.
+Many students start their work terms in second year, although there are some Engineering and Mathematics programs that start in first year.
+See the co-op study/work sequences.